 Patrol Guidelines

-The Director of Lifesaving Services shall appoint Patrol Captains, Vice Captains to each Patrol before the start of the season.
+The Director of Lifesaving shall appoint Patrol Captains, Vice Captains to each Patrol before the start of the season.

-The Director of Lifesaving Services and Coordinator of Lifesaving shall allocate Members to Patrol Teams ensuring that the requirements of Surf Lifesaving Agreement is met for every Patrol.
+The Director of Lifesaving and Coordinator of Lifesaving shall allocate Members to Patrol Teams ensuring that the requirements of Surf Lifesaving Agreement is met for every Patrol.

-The Director of Lifesaving Services and the Coordinator of Lifesaving shall produce a Patrol Roster covering all patrol dates as per the Surf Lifesaving Agreement with SLSNSW and the Sutherland Shire Council.
+The Director of Lifesaving and the Coordinator of Lifesaving shall produce a Patrol Roster covering all patrol dates as per the Surf Lifesaving Agreement with SLSNSW and the Sutherland Shire Council.

 Notification to be sent to all Patrol Members seeking their intention for the new season before Patrol Rosters are published to ensure that all Patrols have adequate Members.